Quasi-Bayes properties of a recursive procedure for mixtures: A statistical interpretation of Newton's algorithm

-Newton's model (\ref{eq:newtonAsPred}) does not fully specify the probability law of the process $( (X_n, \theta_n) )$, as it only assigns the predictive distribution of $\theta_{n+1}$ conditionally on the observable $X_{1:n}$, while not enough restrictions are made on the conditional distribution of $\theta_{n+1}$ given $X_{1:n}$ and $\theta_{1:n}$.
-Still, model (\ref{eq:newtonAsPred}) has interesting implications, that we study in this section.
-Clearly, an obvious way to obtain a full specification is to additionally assume that $\theta_{n+1}$ is conditionally independent on $\theta_{1:n}$, given $X_{1:n}$.
-This stronger assumption might be motivated by the non-stationary nature of the sequence $(\theta_n)$ in (\ref{eq:newtonAsPred}), and would considerably simplify the analysis; yet, it is not necessary, and our results are developed under the only assumptions (\ref{eq:newtonAsPred}).
+Newton's model (\ref{eq:newtonAsPred}) does not fully specify the probability law of the process $( (X_n, \theta_n) )$, because it only assigns the probability law of $\theta_{n+1} \mid X_{1:n}$ and not enough restrictions are made on the conditional distributions of $\theta_{n+1} \mid X_{1:n}, \theta_{1:n}$.
+Nevertheless, it has relevant implications, which we study in this section.
+Clearly, a trivial way to obtain a full specification is to assume that $\theta_{n+1}$ is conditionally independent on $\theta_{1:n}$, given $X_{1:n}$.
+This might be motivated by the non-stationary nature of the sequence $(\theta_n)$ in (\ref{eq:newtonAsPred}), and would simplify the analysis but is an unnecessary additional assumption, as our results show.

-The first remark is that Newton's model (\ref{eq:newtonAsPred}) implies that the $(X_n)$ are no longer exchangeable.
-We will show that $(X_n)$ is c.i.d.
-In some applications, exchangeability may actually be broken by forms of non-stationarity, and a c.i.d. model may offer a sensible description of the phenomena.

-{\em Example}.
-As a simple example, suppose that data are observed over time, after an intervention that affects the population under investigation, but whose effect is \lq unpredictable' and tends to vanish.
-One still assumes that $X_n \mid \theta_n \iidsim f(x_n \mid \theta_n)$, but a disequilibrium is introduced, so that the sequence $(\theta_n)$ is no longer exchangeable.
-One may rather envisage, in a state-space fashion, a sequence of random distributions, $(\tG_n)$ say, such that $\theta_n \mid \tG_n \indsim \tG_n$.
-Unpredictability of the dynamics may be expressed by further assuming that, for any $n \geq 1$, the conditional law of the new random distribution $\tG_n$, given $\theta_{1:n-1}, x_{1:n-1}$, only depends on $x_{1:n-1}$ and is Dirichlet process, centered on the current estimate $G_{n-1}$